ivyT26/portfolio-react/README.md

-Ivy's portfolio site using ReactJS, HTML, and CSS.
+Ivy's static page portfolio site using ReactJS, HTML, and CSS.